College of Arts, Sciences and Education

 Late Add Appeal

 Under extenuating circumstances a student may request to add a course after the deadline.
-To request a late add, students must contact the department that the course is offered in (by email, in person or by phone) and include the reason for the late add, along with the course abbreviation, number, and CRN/section (Full listing of College of Arts, Sciences and Education Departments).
-If approved, the department chair/head will email the approved late add information to the Director of Student Academic Affairs in the Dean's office of the student's major college for processing.
-The course will be late added pending available funds and no holds on the student's account.
+To request a late add, students must contact the professor that is instructing the course by email, in person or by phone.
+If the instructor approves of the late add, confirmation must be emailed to [email protected] withing 24 hours of the instructor approval that includes the reason for the late add, along with the Student ID number, course abbreviation, number, and CRN/section (full listing of College of Arts, Sciences and Education departments).
+The course will be late added once the student ensures funds are available or a payment plan has been agreed upon through Financial Aid and there are no additional no holds on the student's account.

 Dropping a Course

 During open course enrollment, students are able to drop a course through the first four days of the term for 100% tuition refund.
-After the fourth day, students must request to be withdrawn from the course and will receive a W grade.
-There is no refund associated with a withdrawal.
+After the fourth day, students must request to be dropped from the course.
+We encourage students to consider the implications of dropping a course and to seek guidance from the appropriate resources including Student Financial Services prior to dropping.
+Students must email [email protected] with their Student ID number, course abbreviation, course number and CRN along with their request to drop.
 To see the specific deadline dates for each semester and for partial terms, please view the Ferris Academic Calendar.

 Late Drop Appeal